sanderslab/magellanmapper/docs/install.md

 - Zstd (fallback to Zip) for compression on servers
 - MeshLab for 3D surface clean-up

-### SimpleElastix dependency
+### SimpleITK with Elastix dependency

-SimpleElastix is used for loading many 3D image formats (eg `.mhd/.raw` and `.nii`) and registration tasks in MagellanMapper.
-The library is not currently available in the standard [PyPi](https://pypi.org/).
+SimpleITK with Elastix is used for loading many 3D image formats (eg `.mhd/.raw` and `.nii`) and registration tasks in MagellanMapper.
+The library in the standard [PyPi](https://pypi.org/) is not currently built with Elastix support.
 As the buid process is not trivial, we have uploaded binaries to a [third-party PyPi server](https://pypi.fury.io/dd8/).
-The [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://visualstudio.microsoft.com/downloads/#microsoft-visual-c-redistributable-for-visual-studio-2019) is required to run this package.
+On Windows, the [Microsoft Visual C++ Redistributable for Visual Studio 2022](https://visualstudio.microsoft.com/downloads/#microsoft-visual-c-redistributable-for-visual-studio-2022) is required to run this package.

-If you would prefer to build SimpleElastix yourself, we have provided a couple build scripts to ease the build process for the SimpleElastix Python wrapper:
+If you would prefer to build SimpleITK with Elastix yourself, we have provided a couple build scripts to ease the build process for the SimpleElastix Python wrapper:

-- Mac or Linux: Run the environment setup with `bin/setup_conda.sh -s` to build and install SimpleElastix during setup using the `bin/build_se.sh` script.
-SimpleElastix can also be built after envrionment setup by running this script within the environment.
+- Mac or Linux: Run `bin/build_se.sh` within a Python environment.
 Building SimpleElastix requires `cmake`, `gcc`, `g++`, and related compiler packages.
 - Windows: Run `bin\build_se.bat` within your environment.
 See the [build_se.bat](https://github.com/sanderslab/magellanmapper/blob/master/bin/build_se.bat) script for required build components.

 As an alternative, the SimpleITK package can provide much of the same functionality except for our image registration pipeline.